Andrea Caracciolo: Later years

-On 2018, after his contract with Brescia ended, he signed for Serie C club FeralpiSalò.
+In 2018, after his contract with Brescia ended, he signed for Serie C club FeralpiSalò.

-On 28 July 2020 he signed a 2-year contract with Lumezzane.
+On 28 July 2020, he signed a 2-year contract with Lumezzane.

 International career

 Caracciolo played for the Italy U-21 team, with whom he won a European U-21 Championship in 2004.
 He also earned a call-up to the 2002 squad.

-Under manager Marcello Lippi, Caracciolo made his senior international debut for the Italian national team in a friendly match against Finland on 17 November 2004, held in Messina, coming on as a second-half substitute for Luca Toni; Italy won the match 1–0.
+Under manager Marcello Lippi, Caracciolo made his senior international debut for the Italy national team in a friendly match against Finland on 17 November 2004, held in Messina, coming on as a second-half substitute for Luca Toni; Italy won the match 1–0.

-On 16 August 2006 he was recalled to the Azzurri squad by new coach Roberto Donadoni for a friendly game against Croatia held in Livorno, replacing Cristiano Lucarelli in the 65th minute of the 2–0 defeat.
+On 16 August 2006, he was recalled to the Azzurri squad by new coach Roberto Donadoni for a friendly game against Croatia held in Livorno, replacing Cristiano Lucarelli in the 65th minute of the 2–0 defeat.

 Post-playing career

-On 12 April 2022, during a press conference, Lumezzane confirmed Caracciolo's retirement from active football in order to accept an offer as the club's new director of football with immediate effect.
+On 12 April 2022, during a press conference, Lumezzane confirmed Caracciolo's retirement from active football to accept an offer as the club's new director of football with immediate effect.
 On 6 July 2022, following the club's promotion to Serie D, the board of directors of Lumezzane appointed Caracciolo as the club's new chairman.